High Bilirubin: What Elevated Bilirubin Means

 Elevated bilirubin could mean there is liver damage or another disorder that makes it hard for the body to break down bilirubin.

 Doctors usually use blood tests to measure the amount of bilirubin in the body.
 Blood tests can also help find the cause of high bilirubin levels.

 Read on to learn more about elevated bilirubin, including how doctors diagnose and treat it.

 When hemoglobin, the oxygen-carrying part of red blood cells, grows old, it breaks down naturally and releases its byproducts into the bloodstream.
-Bilirubin is one such byproduct and at high levels, it can be potentially toxic.

 Blood carries most bilirubin to the liver, where it combines with bile, a digestive fluid that the liver makes.
 From the liver, bilirubin enters the digestive system, where it is eventually eliminated through urine and stool.